Subcubic edge chromatic critical graphs have many edges: An Improved Bound using a Computer

 The reducible configurations in this paper were originally found by computer.
 The computer uses an abstract definition capturing the notion of ``colorable after performing some Kempe swaps'', which frees it from considering an embedding in an ambient critical graph.
 This is called \emph{fixability} and extends the idea in \cite{HallGame} from stars to arbitrary graphs.
 The computer is able to prove many reducibility results for which we have yet to find short proofs.
 Here we show how to use some of these reducible configurations to further improve the bound on the average degree of $3$-critical graphs.
 We give a larger survey of what can be proved with these computer results in \cite{FixabilitySurvey}.

+To conclude the paper we prove, modulo computer verification, that every 3-critical graph has $p(G)\le 9$.
+This is the final piece needed for our improved bound on $a(G)$ in Theorem~\ref{thm:main2}.

-\begin{lem} The configurations in Figure \ref{extra-pic} cannot be subgraphs of a 3-critical graph.
-In particular, all rich vertices are of type $(2^-, 2^-, 5^-)$. \end{lem} \begin{proof} Suppose that $v$ is a rich vertex of type $(*,3^+,3^+)$.
-If these two adjacent components of $\Hc$ have no common 2-neighbors, then $G$ has a copy of Figure~\ref{extra-pic}(i).
-Otherwise, the components share one or more common 2-neighbors, and $G$ contains one of Figure~\ref{extra-pic}(a)--(h).
+\begin{lem} The configurations in Figure \ref{extra-pic} are not subgraphs of any 3-critical graph.
+In particular, $p(G)\le 9$. \end{lem} \begin{proof} The first statement is proved by computer.
+We prove the second statement, assuming the first.
+Suppose that $v$ is a rich vertex with neighbors in poor fragments $H_1$, $H_2$, $H_3$.
+If at most one $H_i$ has order at least 3, then $p(v)\le 2+2+5=9$.
+Suppose instead that $H_1$ and $H_2$ have order at least 3.
+If $H_1$ and $H_2$ have no common 2-neighbors, then $G$ has a copy of Figure~\ref{extra-pic}(i).
+Otherwise, the poor fragments share one or more common 2-neighbors, and $G$ contains one of Figure~\ref{extra-pic}(a)--(h).
+Choose a common 2-neighbor $w$ such that the shortest cycle $C$ through $v$ and $w$ is as short as possible.
+If $C$ has length 4, then we have Figure~\ref{extra-pic}(a); if length 5, then one of Figures~\ref{extra-pic}(b--d); if length 6, then one of Figures~\ref{extra-pic}(e--f); if length 7, then Figure~\ref{extra-pic}(g); if length 8, then Figure~\ref{extra-pic}(h).
 The computer is able to generate proofs in \LaTeX, but at about 100 pages this one is not a fun read: \url{https://dl.dropboxusercontent.com/u/8609833/Papers/big \end{proof}